 Key information usually included is:

 In some countries it is standard that you attach a cover letter to your application.
 Even though we believe that a resume should speak for itself highlighting your fit to a specific position, it could make sense to use a cover letter helping to explain your motivation for applying, your understanding of the field you are applying for, and highlighting how you can help us to succeed.
-Try to establish a direct link connecting your key skills, experiences, and competencies with the skills required for the position you are interested in… and be convincing!
+Try to establish a direct link connecting your key skills, experiences, and competencies with the skills required for the position you are interested in.